FocalPointLabs/LimesOUTPOST/README.txt

 Built in about a 10 days by one person with no real prior coding experience, free tier AI, and Notepad.

-The goal was simple: give independent creators and small businesses the same content production leverage that large teams have, with a human meaningfully in the loop at every step.
+The goal is simple: give independent creators and small businesses the same content production leverage that large teams have, with a human meaningfully in the loop at every step.

 The outpost is open.
 Come build something.